 Esa Lilja (b.
 1973) started to practice judo with Timo and Matti Hautoniemi in Jushinkan Ähtäri, Finland in 1985, soon followed with karate, ryukyu kobujutsu and aikido.
 In the 1990s he moved to Helsinki and started studying ki-aikido with Rainer Varis, taiji, again with Timo Hautoniemi, and kendo.
 In 2003 he founded Ki-Aikido Shizentai Dojo in Helsinki, and also started studying Amatsu style Daitoryu aiki-jujutsu.
 Lilja moved to Stavanger, Norway, in 2019 and founded Ki-Aikido Karasukai in 2021.

-Ki-Aikido Karasukai is connected to the Varis style of ki-aikido and the Finnish Ki Federation, and works closely together with the Ki No Kenkyukai Internationale.
+Ki-Aikido Karasukai is connected to the Varis style of ki-aikido, the Finnish Ki Federation, and the Ki No Kenkyukai Musubi.

 During the 1930s, Ueshiba gradually separated himself from Sokaku Takeda.
 In 1931 he established the Kobukan Dojo in Tokyo, and the associated Kobukai (皇武会, "divine martial society").

 Ueshiba began calling his art Aiki-Budo, sometimes more specifically Tenshin-ryu Aiki-budo ("tenshin" 天眞 translates to "heavenly truth").